Conflict of Interest and Commitment (Policy 1110)

 6.1 Annual Reporting

 a.
-In general, Employees must complete and submit a Conflict of Interest/Conflict of Commitment Disclosure Form (hereafter called “Annual Disclosure”) emailed to them by the Director of Institutional Compliance and Ethics within thirty (30) days of hire and annually by October 1st whether or not the Employee has any situation that presents an actual or potential conflict to disclose.
+In general, Employees must complete and submit a Conflict of Interest/Conflict of Commitment Disclosure Form (hereafter called “Annual Disclosure”) emailed to them by the Conflict Officer within thirty (30) days of hire and annually by October 1st whether or not the Employee has any situation that presents an actual or potential conflict to disclose.
 The exception to this general rule is that student employees, adjunct faculty members, and classified employees who are both temporary and part-time are excluded from the Annual Disclosure requirement.
 Those Employees who are not required to complete the Annual Disclosure must still submit a timely disclosure under section 6.2 if they have an actual or potential conflict to report.

 b.
 Faculty must report the total number of hours spent in Outside Employment and the major sources of Outside Employment.
 The purpose of the Annual Disclosure is to solicit information that allows the university to determine whether an Employee has a potential Conflict of Interest or Commitment as defined in this policy.
 When the university determines that the information submitted indicates that a Conflict of Interest or Commitment does exist, the university may require the Employee to submit additional information and explanation regarding that conflict.
 The university may also require a management plan as set forth below.

 6.2 Reporting Conflicts As They Occur